-Guidance for UK police and law enforcement teams
+Guidance for UK police, law enforcement teams and non-policing agencies

 If you're dealing with a foreign national and need to know their overseas conviction history, you'll need to make a request via ACRO.

-We are the national police unit responsible for managing these requests from UK police forces and other law enforcement agencies.
+We are the national police unit responsible for managing these requests from UK police forces, law enforcement agencies and non-policing agencies.

 Much of the conviction information we return can be used to investigate crime, protect the public and bring to justice people who cross international borders to re-offend.